 - A disabled driver may receive a second placard if there is a second car registered in the name of the disabled driver or a member of the driver’s immediate family who resides with the driver.
 The second placard shall be issued without additional charge.

-- Any person who is permanently confined to a wheelchair and who does not own and is not physically capable of operating a motor vehicle may apply to the local County Clerk’s office for issuance of one (1) distinguishing disabled placard for the exclusive use of that person.
+- Any person who is permanently confined to a wheelchair and who does not own and is not physically capable of operating a motor vehicle (including minor children) may apply to the local County Clerk’s office for issuance of one (1) distinguishing disabled placard for the exclusive use of that person.
 This placard shall be in lieu of any disabled registration plates, and shall be provided without charge to the qualified applicant, upon receipt of an application accompanied by a physician’s statement.

 - An agency that transports disabled clients, shall apply to the County Clerk for a placard to be used for the sole purpose of transporting disabled clients.
 The Application for Disabled Person License Plate and/or Placard must be completed in the agency name but does not require the physician signature.
 The number of placards issued to the agency may not exceed the number of vehicles owned and operated for the purpose of transporting the disabled clients.

 - Permanent placards expire two (2) years from the date issued.
-The renewal fee shall be three dollars ($3.00); provided that there shall be no renewal fee for a person permanently confined to a wheelchair, nor to a disabled veteran (T.C.A.55-4-237(a)(3) or (b).
+The renewal fee shall be three dollars ($3.00); provided that there shall be no renewal fee for a person permanently confined to a wheelchair, nor to a disabled veteran 55-4-256(a)(3) or (b).

 - No more than two (2) placards may be issued per individual applicant.